-Desired about finding out how to lose weight after pregnancy?
+Curious about finding out how to lose weight after pregnancy?

-Postpartum weight loss can be a challenge but armed with the right information and with a strategic food and exercise plan, you can snap-back to your pre-baby weight.
+Postpartum weight loss can be a challenge but armed with the right information and with a strategic food and exercise plan, you can snap back to your pre-baby weight.

 First things first, establish a weight loss goal.
 Your doctor can help you set up a healthy goal after taking into consideration how much weight you gained during pregnancy.
 You should lose at most one and a half pounds per week.
 Aim for a calorie deficit of 500 to 750 per day.

 Remember that you are not in a race with anyone.
-Our bodies are different and for some people, the journey to shed pregnancy pounds might take a little longer than for others.
+Our bodies are different, and for some people, the journey to shed pregnancy pounds might take a little longer than for others.
 Age, fitness levels and diet are factors to also consider.
 Give yourself up to a year to lose all the weight.

 While it might be tempting to look for alternative ways to shed the pounds, it’s always a good idea to remember that the best way to lose weight is to do it slowly and naturally.
 With that said, here are five tips that demonstrate how to lose weight fast after pregnancy.

 Pregnancy and giving birth cause trauma to the body.
 The last thing your body needs is you denying it the good nutrition needed to recover from the nine stressful months.
 Crash diets can do more harm than good as you try to lose weight after pregnancy.
 If you’re counting calories, reduce your daily intake by 500 calories by cutting back on food and exercise.